-The servant sustains the master, so the master must naturally provide compensation.
-Similarly, the manas sustains consciousness, so it must naturally impart certain concepts to consciousness.
-Ultimately, however, merits and faults fall upon the master and the manas.
-The causes and effects spanning the five aggregates across lifetimes must still be borne by the manas.
-Consciousness drifts away without consequence, while all results are handled and shouldered by the manas.
-Whether ascending to heaven or descending into the earth, it is the manas that leads the ālayavijñāna.
-Attaining Buddhahood or becoming a patriarch is achieved by the manas leading the ālayavijñāna, along with the five aggregates and six consciousnesses—the entire "family," great and small—toward that accomplishment.
+The servant sustains the master, so naturally, the master must reward the servant.
+Similarly, the manas sustains consciousness, so naturally, it must provide consciousness with certain principles.
+Ultimately, merits and faults are borne by the master and the manas.
+The karmic causes and effects across the Five Aggregates over lifetimes must still be endured by the manas.
+Consciousness simply brushes off and leaves, while the results are all processed and shouldered by the manas.
+Ascending to heaven or descending into hell is guided by the manas leading the eighth consciousness.
+Becoming a Buddha or a patriarch is also directed by the manas leading the eighth consciousness, along with the Five Aggregates and six consciousnesses—the entire family, including the major and minor members, advancing together to Buddhahood or patriarch status.

 1